toytwo/G.E.N.E.S.-2/doc/DesignDoc.md

 As such, `genomeLength` must but a multiple of 16 where `genomeLength` divided by 16 is number of genes a subject will have and the minimum number of nodes in a subject's brain.

 ### Deep Simulation Customization
+Almost every internal simulation setting will be customizable by the user.

 ### Simulation Screen
 > ### Environment